-Average Rental Yield in Birmingham in 2024
+Average Rental Yield in Birmingham in 2025

 This will be primarily driven by the city’s ongoing redevelopment, more professional workers joining the market and the continued progress of HS2 bringing further investment.

-Rental Yield in Birmingham for 2024
+Rental Yields in Birmingham for 2025

 If you’re looking to invest in buy-to-let property with the intent of achieving rental returns, average Birmingham rental yields differ from postcode to postcode.